The Easy Way To Plan And Arrange A Family Photo Gallery Wall

 After our Hampton styled home renovation was complete, my hubby was not thrilled about drilling any holes into our perfectly smooth drywall.
-I finally convinced him that I wanted to display our family photos in a classy and organized manner.
+I finally convinced him that I wanted to display our family photos in a classy and organized manner with black frames.
 He agreed.

 Don’t let this stop you.
 Just start the project and do one step at a time.

 The entire family is thrilled with the wall of love, as I call it.
 When I am having a bad day, all I have to do is walk upstairs and reflect on the fond memories, it’s life changing!